NNTin/discord-twitter-bot/_docs/09-configuration-yaml.md

 You define a list/array element by using dashes - **OR** you define a list/array element by putting them in square brackets [].
 Comma separate multiple.

-Be careful how you use those dashes.
-They are important to make your configuration work.
+Be mindful of the dashes and indentation.
+They are crucial to make your configuration work.
 {: .notice--danger}

 ## Configuration